sahil-kabir/AI-Translation-Experiment/README.md

 # AI Translation Experiment

 This project was a 4-week sprint of rapid iteration, prototyping, and regular stakeholder presentations focused on domain-specific machine translation using transformers/LLMs.
-I've learned that LLM pipeline design is deeply influenced by large differences in infrastructure constraints (costs, setup time, maintenance).
-Light weight RAG methods with prompt injection can outperform state of the art tools (google-translate) when domain tuning matters.
+I've learned that LLM pipeline design is deeply influenced by large differences in infrastructure constraints (costs, setup complexity, maintenance).
+Light weight fine-tuning & RAG methods can outperform state of the art tools (google-translate) when domain-specific language is involved.

 🔒 Note: Due to proprietary restrictions, exact details of subject matter cannot be shared.
 This repo provides redacted/cleaned notebooks with visuals on technical details, and model performance.